Cudabone/CS550/3_p2p/README.md

 The program was verified for both star and linear topologies for all functionality and is working.
 However, it was not tested for 10 total clients, but it would work.
-Registering files, retrieving files, queries, requests, and the file checker is working as intended.
+Registering files, retrieving files, queries, requests, and the file checker, file invalidations, and consistency is working as intended.
+PULL UPDATING IS INCOMPLETE.